 Vinnitsa region has a high level of investment activity among the other regions of Ukraine.
 This is facilitated by a favorable geographical location, favorable climate and favorable preconditions for business.
 It is confirmed by the dynamics of attracting investment in fixed assets in agriculture (Figure 1).
 The maximum increase of investment in the agriculture of Vinnitsa region has been reached in 2011, when compared to the previous year their volumes increased by more than in 3.4 times.
 But the instability of the region's economic development in 2012 led to the decrease in attracting capital investment to 750.4 million UAH.
 During last years the regional agricultural industry by attracting investment in fixed assets has occupied the second position after processing industry.
 It attracted from 21.2 to 24.9% of total investment in the regional economy.
-The positive trend in the investment process is the growth of foreign direct investment income amount 7010 thousand USD.
+The positive trend in the investment process is the growth of foreign direct investments attracted to the agriculture of the region in 2012 (Figure 2).
+Increase in investment income amount 7010 thousand USD.
 Total foreign direct investments sent to the economy of the Vinnitsa region as of December 31, 2012 amounted 245,358 thousand USD that is 8.4% more than investments at the beginning of this year.
-This indicator is amounted 349.96 USD per one person.
+This indicator amounted 349.96 USD per one person.